Home/docs/Vision

 What success looks like

 Success is not defined by dominance.
-If Umotu helps ordinary people participate in global infrastructure and earn daily rewards for a period of time—while staying neutral and rule-based—that is enough.
+If Umotu helps ordinary people participate in digital infrastructure, receive baseline liquidity through participation, and use stable units of account in everyday life—while staying neutral and rule-based—that is enough.

 If something better replaces it later, that is a normal outcome for open systems.